Kaylaesmith1/activities-backend-api/README.md

   + The backend portion of this project is deployed on Heroku and can be found at: [Iowa Summer Activities API](https://activities-backend-api-a2cb7e703660.herokuapp.com/)
   + The corresponding GitHub repository for the frontend portion of the project can be found at: [Activities Front End](https://github.com/Kaylaesmith1/activities-frontend)

-## Project Structure -- START HERE
+## Project Structure

-The overall structure of the project was modelled on the [drf-api](https://github.com/Code-Institute-Solutions/drf-api) walkthrough due to time constraints and the Project 5 assessments requirements including most of what is included in the walkthrough project.

-However, additional custom models have also been developed where possible such as going, and review, and I have tried to customize the walkthrough models somewhat as well to fit more closely with the scope of my own sharing platform.
+The Iowa Summer Activities project was largely modelled after the Moments walkthrough [drf-api](https://github.com/Code-Institute-Solutions/drf-api) that was completed as part of the Code Institute's Diploma in Fullstack Development program for the final project, incorporating React.

+To customize my project, I created two additional models: Reviews and Contact.
+The former allows logged-in users to review an event with a comment and 1-5 star rating, while the latter enables logged-in users to contact the Des Moines city officials in charge of the website and activity management.

 ## Developer User Stories
-### Profiles

-+ As a developer/superuser I can view a list of all profiles so that I can see all the profiles that have been created
-+ As a developer/superuser I can view the details of one profile so that I can see individual profile data
-+ As a developer/superuser I can edit a profile when I am logged in so that update my personal information
-+ As a developer/superuser I can delete a profile that I own so that I can delete my user account from the API

-### Activities

-+ As a developer/superuser I can view a list of all events so that I can see all events at once
-+ As a developer/superuser I can view a single event so that I can see single event details, including comments
-+ As a developer/superuser I can create a new event so that this event will be displayed in the events list
-+ As a developer/superuser I can edit an event that I created so that I can amend any missing or incorrect information on the event posting
-+ As a developer/superuser I can delete an event which I created so that I can delete event data from the API

-### Comments

-+ As a developer/superuser I can create a comment so that I can link a comment to an event
-+ As a developer/superuser I can view a list of all comments so that I can see all comments created in the API
-+ As a developer/superuser I can retrieve a single comment by ID so that I can edit or delete this comment
-+ As a developer/superuser I can edit a comment that I created so that I can amend any missing or incorrect information
-+ As a developer/superuser I can delete a comment which I created so that I can delete comment data from the API

-### Followers

-+ As a developer/superuser I can create a follow so that I can follow another user
-+ As a developer/superuser I can view a list of follows so that I can see all the follows that have been created
-+ As a developer/superuser I can delete a follow so that I can unfollow another user profile

-### Search and Filter

-+ As a developer/superuser I can see a search field in the events list so that I can search for a specific event
-+ As a developer/superuser I can filter the events list by category so that I can see only the events relating to one desired category
-+ As a developer/superuser I can view a list of events by profiles I follow so that I can see only the events relating to profiles that I like
-+ As a developer/superuser I can view a list of profiles followed by another profile so that I can see which profiles are following it
-+ As a developer/superuser I can view a list of events I have posted an interested or going id to so that I can see only the events I am interested in attending
-+ As a developer/superuser I can view a list of events relating to just one profile so that I can see only the events posted by a single user
-+ As a developer/superuser I can view a list of comments linked to a particular event so that I can see see the comments relating to one single event id
-+ As a developer/superuser I can view a list of reviews linked to a particular event so that I can see see the reviews relating to one single event id

-### Reviews

-+ As a developer/superuser I can create a review so that I can link a review and rating to an event
-+ As a developer/superuser I can view a list of all reviews so that I can see all reviews created in the API
-+ As a developer/superuser I can edit a review that I created so that I can amend any missing or incorrect information
-+ As a developer/superuser I can delete a review which I created so that I can delete review data from the API

-### Contact

-+ As a developer/superuser I can create a contact so that I can see messages created
-+ As a developer/superuser I can view a list of all contacts so that I can see all contacts created in the API
-+ As a developer/superuser I can edit a contact that I created so that I can amend any missing or incorrect information
-+ As a developer/superuser I can delete a contact which I created so that I can delete contact data from the API

-# Database Designs
+### EPIC | Project Environment Setup
+As the developer, I can create a new project so that I can develop the website.

+#### User Stories
+- As the developer I will create a new repository on GitHub specifically for the backend so that I can maintain the API and the frontend of the project separate.
+- As the developer I will install Django, Cloudinary, Pillow, and the apps necessary so that the final project is fully functional in a local and eventually a live environment.
+- As the developer I will create a superuser account so that I can implement and test features as an Admin user from the backend.
+- As the developer I will create an env.py file with secure variables to be housed in the .gitignore file so that I have secure information kept out of a public space.
+- As the developer I can test and ensure the project works locally so that when I push it to Heroku, I know it will be able to work in a live environment.

+### EPIC | Project Environment Setup
+As the developer, I can deploy the app on Heroku so that users can view and interact with the site publicly.

+#### User Stories
+- As the developer, I will create a new Heroku app for the backend portion of this project so that the API data can be viewed and edited for the whole project.
+- As the developer I can link the GitHub repository to the Heroku app so that I can deploy my repository to the Heroku platform through a live site.

+### EPIC | Profiles
+As the developer, I can create a Profiles model so that users can their own and others' profiles.

+#### User Stories
+- As the developer, I can create a register / login feature so users and create an account and login.
+- As the developer, I can display the user's name so that they see they've successfully logged-into their account.
+- As a developer/superuser I can view all profiles and their details so that I can see what has been created.
+- As a developer/superuser I can edit a profile when I am logged-in so that the information in the API is updated.
+- As the developer, I can display a log out feature so users can logout of their account.

+### EPIC | Comments
+As the developer, I can create a comments feature so registered, logged-in users can leave a comment on an activity.

+#### User Stories
+- As a superuser, I can search a comment so that I can edit or delete that comment (w specific ID) from the backend if it's inappropriate or erroneous.
+- As the developer, I can create a message reminding users to sign up / log in to comment so that the data in the API has a clear author.
+- As the developer, I can implement a 'comments' module so so I can see all comments by users through the backend API.
+- As the developer, I can create a feature that ensures only registered, logged-in users can leave comments so that no erroneous comments can be left.

+### EPIC | Search
+As the developer, I can create a Search feature so that registered or logged-in users can search events happening by keyword or author.

+#### User Stories
+- As a developer/user I can see a search field under the NavBar so that I can search for a specific event by keyword or author.
+- As a developer/user I can view a list of events by a specific profile so that I can filter events by user.

+### EPIC | Following
+As the developer, I can create a follow module so that logged-in users can follow each other.

+#### User Stories
+- As a developer/superuser I can create a follow feature so that I know which users are following other via the data will be displayed in the API.

+### EPIC | Events
+As the developer, I can create an Events feature so that registered / logged-in users can view events happening in the community.

+#### User Stories
+- As a developer/superuser I can create an event so that other users will be able to view information pertaining to that event.
+- As a developer/superuser I can view a list of all events so that I can see all events currently in the backend API.
+- As a developer/superuser I can look at a specific event by ID so that I can view the event details of a singular event.
+- As a developer/superuser I can edit a specific event by ID so that information remains updated in the API pertaining to that event.
+- As a developer/superuser I can delete a specific event so that no erroneous information will appear on the site (or in the backend API) if the event details are incorrect or the event has been cancelled.

+### EPIC | Reviews
+As the developer, I can create a reviews section so registered, logged-in users can leave a review comment and 1-5 star review of an activity or event.

+#### User Stories
+- As a developer/user I can create a review and rating so that other logged-in users can see what I thought about an event.
+- As a developer/user I can look at all reviewed events so that I can see the opinions of other users through data stored in the API.
+- As a developer/user I can edit my own review and save it so that irrelevant information is no longer stored in the API.
+- As a developer/user I can delete my own review so that that data is removed from the API.

+### EPIC | Contact
+As the developer I can create a contact page with a form so that logged-in users can get in touch with city officials managing the site and events.

+#### User Stories
+- As a developer/superuser I can create a contact page so that I can see message sent from logged-in users.

+### EPIC | Testing & Documentation
+As the developer, I can concisely document my testing and deployment methods so assessors and other developers can understand the website from a technical standpoint.

+#### User Stories
+- As the developer I will include in the documentation a specific description of the Heroku deployment process with screenshots so that assessors and colleagues can easily see and understand the deployment process.
+- As the developer/superuser I will create a TESTING.md file for the backend API of this project so that I can ensure this portion of the project is bug-free and assessors can easily gauge the thoroughness of my testing processes.
+- As the developer/superuser I will create a README.md file for the backend API of this project so that assessors and other program colleagues can easily view my work.

+### EPIC | Error Page
+As the developer, I can create status error pages so users will know if there is a problem.

+#### User Stories
+- As the developer I can create a 404 - Page Not Found error message so that I know if my url doesn't exist in the backend API.

+# Database Designs -- START HERE

 ## Models